hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 How to create a solid?
 By connecting essential+support areas to each other.
 Where the key layout is dense, the essential+support areas of the keys overlap.
 In this case, a simple "join" operation is sufficient.
-Where the key layout is sparse, a bridge should connect the essential+support areas.
+Where the key layout is sparse, a **bridge** should connect the essential+support areas.
 A bridge is a board parallel to the skeleton surface.
 By joining essential+support areas and a bridge, a solid is created.
 This is **Fill**.

 Cutting the solid will be obvious.
-Holes must be void without defects, so the Fill/Hole method doesn't allow fill-after-hole.
+Holes must be void without obstructions, so the Fill/Hole method doesn't allow fill-after-hole.
 This is **Hole**.

 After Fill/Hole, we need to check that essential areas are filled without defects.
 The area that must be filled is **MF** (must-filled).